-Kim Epifano has a 30-year history as an award-winning choreographer, director, performer, vocalist, educator and collaborator.
+For over 35-years Kim Epifano has been an award-winning choreographer, director, performer, vocalist, educator and collaborator.
 Erasing the boundaries between dance, theater and music, Epifano is acclaimed for her interdisciplinary, site-specific works that welcome new and diverse audiences to the world of dance and create bridges of cross-cultural understanding.

 Following a career with two of San Francisco’s most influential dance companies, Dance Brigade and Contraband, she founded Epiphany Productions in 1997.
 Through Epiphany, her works have been presented around the globe, including commissions/presentations by Tunisia’s Mad’Art Carthage International Dance Festival, Switzerland’s TanzOlten Festival, Mexico’s Parallelos 32 Company and Ireland’s Croi Glan Integrated Dance Company.
 International recognition includes receipt of Mexico’s top award in its bi-annual dance competition for a piece commissioned by the US/Mexico Fund for Culture.

 Interested in creative and oftentimes unusual partnerships, Epifano has produced over 20 full-length works with a wide array of collaborators.
 Productions range from Speaking Chinese, an international project with collaborating artists from China and the United States, to Fears of Your Life, a multimedia collaboration with differently-abled dancers from San Francisco’s AXIS Dance Company.
 She has co-presented the Mission Street Dances with ODC and participates in local collaborations such as Baile en la Calle: The Mural Dances highlighting San Francisco’s historic Mission District murals and Island City Waterways a historic performance tour of Alameda with Rhythmix Cultural Works.